 Since Oo-FiL-oO’s 3D model didn’t include the rest of the apartment, I only managed to do the living room, so there’s a big, rather poorly textured wall right where you’d normally go into the hallway that connects the toilet and Henry’s bedroom.
 I hope you’re not too disappointed.

-You can’t interact with drawers, the fridge or any other items at this point.
+You can’t interact with drawers, the fridge or any other items at this point (except for the stereo and couch).
 It’s just a simple VR experience where you can walk around the Apartment 302’s living room, but I think you’ll have a blast looking at things from a completely new perspective.

 On top of that, Room of Angel is playing in the background so it should give the overall atmosphere a nice finishing touch.
 Think of this as an interactive music video!